Fourth Spanish Armada: Landfall – Castlehaven and Baltimore

 Zubiaur identified Baltimore harbour as being a highly suitable place for a bigger Spanish landing later, and in due to its sheer remoteness.
 Alonso de Ocampo thus set out with 200 soldiers and occupied the castles around the area - Dunboy Castle near Berehaven was garrisoned with some sixty Spanish troops under Captain Saavedra along with eight guns of various calibres.
 Donnelong castle on Sherkin Island was occupied by Captain Andres de Arbe with 80 men and nine guns.
 A smaller number was sent to Dunasead Castle on the mainland near Baltimore.
 Like Glen Barrahane all of the castles defences were modernised, being armed with cannon and strengthened.
 Zubiaur armed O'Sullivans and O'Driscolls men with all the arms he had spare - some 650 pikes and 350 Arquebuses.
-Lopez de Soto's protested at this but fell on deaf ears.
+Lopez de Soto protested at this, but fell on deaf ears.
 Ocampo meanwhile was sent to join Tyrone's army overland with 200 of his best men.

 Two days later Mountjoy was informed that seven Spanish ships had entered the harbour of Castlehaven.
 Leveson, was ordered by Mountjoy to "seeke the Spanish fleete at Castlehaven, to take them if he could, or otherwise to distresse them as much as he might."
 Leveson then left his vice-admiral Preston in Garland to guard Kinsale harbour and took with him, Warspite, Defiance, Swiftsure, and Merlin, as well as a merchantman and a caravel to Castlehaven.

 The following day, the wind was blowing inland, thereby preventing the English ships from leaving.
 Leveson had his vessels towed out of Kinsale harbour, and he then set off for Castlehaven.